 It only made sense that Wikipedia would approve and publish Ahrefs’ publication request.

 Instead, here’s the outcome from the company’s first article submission:

 Interestingly, even a widely popular SEO company like Ahrefs would find it difficult to publish on Wikipedia.

 Sure, the company eventually got themselves on the platform after putting together enough good resources to satisfy the notability criteria.

-Ultimately, one fact remains true about creating a Wikipedia page; it’s not easy.
+One fact that remains true about creating a Wikipedia page is it’s not easy.

 If you don’t have any of these, there’s very little chance you’ll be able to create a Wiki page.